strawlab/strand-braid/strand-braid-user/users-guide/src/processing-saved-videos.md

 ![braid-process-video.png](braid-process-video.png)

-As shown in the figure, this program takes `.mkv` video files saved by Braid and a configuration file and then creates an output `.mkv` which stitches the input `.mkv` files together.
+As shown in the figure, this program takes `.mkv` (or `.fmf`) video input files saved by Braid and a configuration file and then creates an output `.mkv` video which stitches the input videos together.
 Optionally, it can also plot 2D detections from a `.braidz` file on top of the raw video.

 ## Note

-- The `.mkv` video inputs must be saved by Braid to ensure that the timestamps for each frame in the file are correctly stored.
+- The input videos must be saved by Braid to ensure that the timestamps for each frame in the file are correctly stored.

 ## Example usage